zaksabeast/PokemonRNGGuides/guides/GameCube/Ageto Celebi.md

 * A Pokemon Colosseum (JPN) save file with all 48 Pokemon obtained and purified (100% Story completion)
 * Redeemed Celebi to your Colosseum Save for the First Time Already
 * An empty Slot in your Party (6th Party Slot)
+* Be sure you are saved inside a PokeCenter in your Gen 3 Game
 * [The Dolphin Lua Core](https://github.com/DevonStudios/Dolphin-Lua-Core/releases/tag/5.0)
 * [Run-As-Date](https://www.nirsoft.net/utils/run_as_date.html)
 * [Unofficial Pokefinder](https://ci.appveyor.com/api/buildjobs/p38blw2ns0kbh254/artifacts/PokeFinder-win.zip)